 If you have a live band playing at your wedding, you can’t forget that they require breaks too.
 Whether it’s a restroom, water or tea break.
 If they’re well looked after, their music performances will be great.
 After all, you don’t want your reception to end early just because the band members were exhausted.

 While it’s undoubtedly the bride and groom’s day, you may need to know the musical tastes of some, if not all of your best friends, your family and other loved ones attending the wedding.
 It’s always great to add songs in the playlist which these people can enjoy.
 You could ask them and let them choose a song to get them all in the mood to get on the dance floor.

 While we may have memories of a song, regardless of how inappropriate it’s lyrics, having your family and elders present while those songs are played does not make it a good occasion to play them.
 It’s respectful to keep the wedding music in good taste because it’s a family event and you may have a lot of guests from older generations, down to children.

 While there are more ways to ensure you have unforgettable wedding music, these simple steps are a good start to make great wedding music that gets most of the guests involved.
 Do you have any special advice or suggestions to add to our list?
 Please chime in below because we are always glad to hear from our readers.

-Jeremy started playing violin at the age of 3 and has never stopped.
-He absolutely loves playing music and founded ‘Musical Functions’.
-He is also an MC/DJ & regularly performs in his wedding band “Something Borrowed” with his fantastic team of dedicated musicians who create the perfect musical experience for weddings.
+Jeremy started playing the violin at the age of 3 and has never stopped.
+He absolutely loves playing music and founded ‘Musical Functions’ now known as Red Soda Band.
+He is also an MC/DJ & regularly performs in his wedding band with his fantastic team of dedicated musicians who create the perfect musical experience for weddings.